-Conduct a brief meeting with the employee to explain the reason the employee needs to undergo reasonable suspicion drug and alcohol tests.
+Conduct a brief meeting with the employee to explain why the employee must undergo reasonable suspicion drug and alcohol tests.
 Escort the employee to the collection site.
 DO NOT LET THEM DRIVE.

-Print name of first on-site Supervi sor Employee Representative Signature DATE: Print name of second Supervisor I Employer Representative Signature DATE:
+Print name of first on-site Supervisor Employee Representative Signature DATE: Print name of second Supervisor Employer Representative Signature DATE:

+APPENDIX D

-APPENDIX C: UNION ACCESS TO NEW EMPLOYEES PROGRAM
+UNION ACCESS TO NEW EMPLOYEES PROGRAM